Chochenyo: Territory

+History

 During the California Mission Era, the Chochenyo moved en masse to the Mission San Francisco de Asís (founded in 1776) in San Francisco, and Mission San José of Fremont (founded in 1797).
 Most moved into one of these missions and were baptized, lived and educated to be Catholic neophytes, also known as Mission Indians.
 When the missions were discontinued by the Mexican Government in 1834, the people found themselves landless.
 A large majority of the Chochenyo died from disease in the missions and shortly thereafter, with only a fragment remaining by 1900.
 The speech of the last two native speakers of Chochenyo was documented in the 1920s in the unpublished fieldnotes of the Bureau of American Ethnology linguist John Peabody Harrington.

 In 1925, Alfred Kroeber, then director of the Hearst Museum of Anthropology, declared the Ohlone extinct, which directly led to its losing federal recognition and land rights.

+Contemporary descendants

 Today, some Ohlone, of which most are Chochenyo, have formed the Muwekma Ohlone Tribe.
 As of 2007, the Muwekma Ohlone Tribe were petitioning for U.S. federal recognition.

 In 2017, Chochenyo chef Vincent Medina and his Rumsen partner Louis Trevino opened Cafe Ohlone in Berkeley, focused on traditional Chochenyo foods and cultural restoration.